rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 [docker group]: https://docs.docker.com/engine/install/linux-postinstall/
 [Rust Analyzer extension]: https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer

-### 🧰 The Long Version: Eliminating Toolchain Hassle
+### 🧰 More Details: Eliminating Toolchain Hassle

 This series tries to put a strong focus on user friendliness.
-Therefore, efforts were made to eliminate the biggest painpoint in embedded development as much as possible: Toolchain hassle.
+Therefore, efforts were made to eliminate the biggest painpoint in embedded development as much as possible: `Toolchain hassle`.

 Rust itself is already helping a lot in that regard, because it has built-in support for cross-compilation.
-All that we need for cross-compiling from an `x86` host to the Raspberry Pi's `AArch64` architecture is to install the respective target through `rustup`.
+All that we need for cross-compiling from an `x86` host to the Raspberry Pi's `AArch64` architecture will be automatically installed by `rustup`.
 However, besides the Rust compiler, we will use some more tools.
 Among others:

 - `QEMU` to emulate our kernel on the host system.
 - A self-made tool called `Minipush` to load a kernel onto the Raspberry Pi on-demand over `UART`.